matrix-org/matrix-android-sdk/README.md

 The event stream
 ----------------
-One important part of any Matrix-enabled app will be listening to the event stream, the live flow of events.
+One important part of any Matrix-enabled app will be listening to the event stream, the live flow of events (messages, state changes, etc.).
 This is done by using:

 ```java